theguly/iris-doc-src/docs/development/hooks.md

 ## Subscribing and unsubscribing

-Two methods are provided by ``IrisModuleInterface`` to subscribe and unsubscribe from hooks.
+Two methods are provided by ``IrisModuleInterface`` to subscribe and unsubscribe to hooks.

 ```python
   def register_to_hook(module_id: int,